pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 ### Returns

 CountMessagesResult:
-- channels (Map<String, int>): Channel names to message counts.
+- channels Map<String, int> Channel names with message count.

 ## History (deprecated)

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence enabled.

-Fetches historical messages of a channel with ordering and pagination controls.
+Fetch historical messages of a channel with ordering and pagination controls.

+- Newest-first by default (reverse=false).
+- Oldest-first with reverse=true.
+- Page with start or end timetoken, or slice with both.
+- Limit messages with count.

-Start & End parameter usage:
+Start & End usage:
-- Only start: messages older than and up to start.
+- start only: older than and up to start.
-- Only end: messages from end and newer.
+- end only: end and newer.
-- Both: between start and end (inclusive on end).
+- both: between them (inclusive of end).
-- Max 100 messages per call; iterate by adjusting start to page.
+- Max 100 per call; page by adjusting start.

-### Method(s)
+#### Method(s)

 ```
 1pubnub.channel(String).history(